vimeo/vimeo-unity-sdk/README.md

 # Requirements
 * For recording:
   * Unity `2018.1` or higher.
+  * Only available in the `UnityEditor` and not standalone builds.
   * Requires a [Vimeo account](https://vimeo.com).
 * For streaming playback:
   * Unity `5.6.0` or higher.